Strike at wildlife reserves and Customer Relations Centre (May 15 to 17, 2025) | Details

 Methods of payment

-You can pay for your purchases and make payments by credit or debit card at the Discovery and Visitors Centres, as well as at the equipment rental centre.
+You can pay for your purchases and make payments by credit or debit card at the Discovery and Visitors Centre, as well as at the Draveur Visitors Centre.

 Telephone and Wi-Fi